DjangoForAll/students/Navaneeth/README.md

 ### I'm Navaneeth

-I'm a first year computer science student from India trying to get in to the world of information security
+I'm a first year computer science student from India trying to get in to the world of information security.

 - :zap: I love math, programming, InfoSec
 - :hammer: I'm currently learning to be a **full stack developer**